adept86/angularJScourse/README.md

 # angularJScourse
-code for web-developers from Rassvet-Soft company
+code for web-developers from Rassvet-Soft company.